Overnight French Toast Casserole

 Melt butter in a 9 x 13 inch pyrex pan.
 Sprinkle brown sugar over melted butter until most of butter has been absorbed.

-Slice french bread into 1 inch slices.
+Slice bread into cubes or French bread into 1 inch slices.
 Place bread down into pan, slightly overlapping slices, covering butter/brown sugar mixture fully with bread.

 In a medium-bowl, whisk eggs, milk and cinnamon.